SkoolNotes/Taproot/2020BIO101/KBhBIO101DNATranscription.md

 ---

 # DNA Transcription

-* Done by RNA Polymerase Enzyme
-* Rip apart hydrogen bonds using DNAse enzyme
+The process of DNA transcription is done by the RNA Polymerase Enzyme.
+In short summary, DNA transcription begins by ripping apart hydrogen bonds using DNAse enzyme
 * Read one side ("template strand", a.k.a. noncoding strand) of the double helix, recognizing each nucleotide
 * Pluck the correct corresponding nucleotide out of the nucleus
 	* G->C